GenericMappingTools/gmt/doc/rst/source/sample1d.rst

 .. _-S:

 **-S**\ *start*\ [*stop*]
-    For equidistant sampling, *start* indicates the location of the first output value.
+    For equidistant sampling, *start* indicates the *time* of the first output value.
 [Default is the smallest even multiple of *inc* inside the range of *table*].
-Optionally, append /*stop* to indicate the location of the last output value [Default is the largest even multiple of *inc* inside the range of *table*].
+Optionally, append /*stop* to indicate the *time* of the last output value [Default is the largest even multiple of *inc* inside the range of *table*].

 .. _-T:

 **-T**\ *col*
-    Sets the column number of the independent variable [Default is 0 (first)].
+    Sets the column number of the independent *time* variable [Default is 0 (first)].

 .. _-V: